 It is probably one year too early for 4K TV, but 4K will become more common for our computers this year.
 DisplayLink 4K is a new USB 3.0 adapter that can support 4K monitors.
 Add-on vendor Targus had developed a universal docking station for 4K, the ACP7101 USZ.

-This USB 3.0 universal docking station and power supply device supports the following connections: Integrated gigabit Ethernet and 5.1 audio, up to a 90W laptop power supply, the device supports dual 2560x1600 displays over DisplayPort or DVI-I, and is compatible with HDCP 2.0 encryption.
-The product is now available with a retail price of $169.99.
+This USB 3.0 universal docking station and power supply device, supports the following connections: Integrated gigabit Ethernet and 5.1 audio, up to a 90W laptop power supply, the device supports dual 2560×1600 displays over DisplayPort or DVI-I, and is compatible with HDCP 2.0.
+The product ships during the first quarter of 2014, with pricing to be determined.
 These types of devices will allow 4K monitor to be connected to laptops and desktops alike.
 Further, vendors like Toshiba showed their 4K laptops at CES in 2014.

 Another change to watch for is battery recharging capabilities.
 For example note the Fuel Cells in this picture from CES: